-The IRS even allows you to rent out your vacation home for up to 14 days a year without paying taxes on the rental income.
-You might be able to deduct any uninsured casualty losses too, though you can’t write off rental-related expenses.
+The tax law even allows you to rent out your vacation home for up to 14 days a year without paying taxes on the rental income.
+You might be able to deduct any uninsured casualty losses too, within limits, though you can’t write off rental-related expenses.
 (More on those below.)
 If the home is rented for more than 14 days, you must claim the income.

 Now, if you own what you consider a vacation home but never visit it, or only rent it out, other tax rules apply.
-Without personal use, the home is considered an investment or rental property by the IRS.
-Time spent checking in on a house or making repairs doesn’t count as personal use.
+Without personal use, the law considers the home an investment or rental property.
+Time spent checking in on the house or making repairs doesn’t count as personal use.

 Treat the rental property like a business, says Mark Steber, chief tax officer at Jackson Hewitt Tax Services.
 Keep detailed records and maintain a separate checking account.
 Figure you’ll spend a couple of hours a week, on average, over the course of the year managing the property.

-If your modified adjusted gross income (same as adjusted gross income for most people) is below $100,000, you can deduct as much as $25,000 for rental losses — that is, the difference between your rental receipts and your rental expenses.
-The deduction gradually phases out between a modified adjusted gross income of $100,000 and $150,000.
+If your adjusted gross income is below $100,000, you can deduct as much as $25,000 for rental losses — that is, the excess of your rental expenses over your rental receipts.
+The deduction gradually phases out between an adjusted gross income of $100,000 and $150,000.
 You can carry forward excess losses to future years or offset losses to offset gains when you sell.

 The tax picture gets more complicated when in the same year you make personal use of your vacation home and rent it out for more than 14 days.
 Remember, rental income is tax-free only if you rent for 14 days or fewer.